psychemedia/storytelling-notes/godmother-death.md

 The version that appears in Grimm's original 1812 edition is less elaborate, and also differs in the ending: Death shows the Doctor his lamp, and warns the Doctor not to cross him again, but the Doctor continues to live. *In one of my tellings, I used "a chill wind blew between them, and as the doctor's flame spluttered, he clutched his chest in pain.
 'Do not cross me again', said Death; and with that, my story ends.".
 That approach also allows the flame to be blown out...*

 One problem with the tale according to Grimm is the question of how the Doctor's actions save lives if the lives are associated with the lamps.
 What lamp is used to rekindle the lamps of the King and his daughter?
 Should there be a trade, somewhere, on the Doctor's life?
 Or perhaps other lamps should extinguished earlier than they might otherwise be, their oil used to top up the king's lamp, and his daughters, according to some sort of conservation principle?
-Or might lamps that would have otherwiese burned be sacrified, miscarried children of the Doctor's wife, for example?
+Or might lamps that would have otherwise burned be sacrificed, miscarried children of the Doctor's wife, for example?

 ...